oskarostr/ToDo/README.md

-Simple ToDo lista app made using JS and Sass for styling
+Simple ToDo list app made using HTML, Sass and JS.

+You can add, edit and delete individual tasks.